210215-USF-NET/Sequencer-By-TeamTemp/README.md

 - [X] Pipeline should be set up
 - [X] Angular Frontend
 - [X] ASP.NET REST API Backend
+- [X] 50% code coverage in sonar cloud API
-- [ ] 50% code coverage in sonar cloud
+- [ ] 50% code coverage in sonar cloud Angular
 - [ ] 0% code duplications, A rating on all categories
 - [X] Deployed to an app service(frontend and backend)
 - [X] One repo for each project